 When consumers purchase complementary products together, whether it’s a set package or a choose-your-own bundle, it’s easier to see the value those products provide.
 That’s the great thing about a bundle pricing strategy—not only do customers experience the benefits of a suite of products for a single purchase price, but the company also displays more value.

-In today’s article, we’re going to talk through what price bundling is and how it can help your business, and we’ll provide a few examples of it in practice.
-When you understand the different products or features your customers need to achieve their goals, and then you bundle them together, you set yourself and your customer up to win.
+In today’s article, we’re going to talk through what price bundling is and how it can help your business, and we’ll provide a few bundle pricing examples in practice.
+When you understand the different products or features your customers need to achieve their goals, and when you bundle them together, you set yourself and your customer up to win.

-Price bundling is used in many industries to entice potential customers to purchase additional products or services that companies know will be valuable.
-You’ve likely experienced this in situations like the following:
+Bundle pricing examples can be seen in many industries.
+The strategy is used to entice potential customers to purchase additional products or services that companies know will be valuable.
+You’ve likely seen the following real-life bundle pricing examples:

-We’ve even seen successful subscription ecommerce companies like Dollar Shave Club implement this strategy for their own products.
+We’ve even seen successful subscription ecommerce retailers like Dollar Shave Club implement this bundle pricing strategy for their own products.

-Price bundling is a great strategy to use when you have a suite of products or services to offer, or when you want to increase the value of low-volume items.
+Bundle pricing strategy is great to use when you have a suite of products or services to offer, or when you want to increase the value of low-volume items.
 Selling these complementary products together gives customers the functionality they need to get the most value out of your service or product.
-That makes customers’ purchase experiences better and can lead to more engaged customers over time.
+Bundle pricing strategy makes customers’ purchase experiences better and can lead to more engaged customers over time.